PyJive workshop: stability of a house-shaped frame#

 Linear buckling analysis#

 Now perform linear buckling analysis.
-You are recommended to make a new input file because quite several modifications need to be made.
-Again, you can take one from the buckling workshop as starting point.
+You are recommended to make a new input file because several modifications need to be made.

 props = pu.parse_file('house-lb.pro')